tuladhar/ssl-handshake/README.md

 # ssl-handshake
-A command-line tool to test SSL handshake latency, written in Go.
+A command-line tool for testing SSL handshake latency, written in Go.

 ## Installation
 Binary is available for Linux, Windows and Mac OS (amd64 and arm64).
-Download the binary for respective platforms from the [releases page](https://github.com/tuladhar/ssl-handshake/releases).
+Download the binary for your respective platform from the [releases page](https://github.com/tuladhar/ssl-handshake/releases).

 Linux (amd64):
 ```